Skip to content

 To interact with or display third-party content, we need your consent.

-The Kunsthofpassagen Dresden opens weekdays at 6 a.m.
+The Kunsthofpassage Dresden opens weekdays at 6 a.m.
 On weekends, they are accessible from 8 a.m.
-Sunday through Thursday, they close at 11 p.m., and on Friday and Saturday, they close at midnight.
+From Sunday to Thursday, they close at 11 p.m., and on Friday and Saturday, they close at midnight.
 On the portal Tripadvisor, visitors express their enthusiasm for the location: “A beautiful place for a walk and to pass the time,” writes one.
 Another says, “The colorful houses are worth a visit.
 We also liked the small studios and shops.”
 A third adds, “If you like street art, this is the place for you.”

 This article is a machine translation of the original German version of TRAVELBOOK and has been reviewed for accuracy and quality by a native speaker.
 For feedback, please contact us at info@travelbook.de.